joanaz/WTM/markdown/install-cloud.md

 Your browser window should look like this.

+**Note:** in the address bar, you will have entered the external IP address of your Cloud VM instead of 'localhost'.

 ![Login screen](../images/login.png?raw=true)

 Paste the login token you coped in the previous step to connect to the server (if you copy/paste, make sure there is no newline splitting the token value, i.e. that you are pasting the token value printed on a single line).
 Your window should now look like this.